wsauthoff/Sauthoff-2025-GRL/README.md

-# Sauthoff-2023-journal
+# Sauthoff-2025-Journal_abbrevation
-Code for the data analysis and figure plotting in Sauthoff and others, 2024, journal-name-abbrev.
+Code for the data analysis and figure plotting in Sauthoff and others, 2025, journal-name-abbreviation.